CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Manage-Events-and-Notifications/Monitor-System-Events.md

 2. In the side navigation under **Network**, click **Events**.

-    You can filter events with the controls at the top of the screen.
+    The dashboard presents a timeline of events alongside the devices that are causing the most events.
+You can filter events by type, including interface, network services, system, and threshold crossing events.
+The filter controls are located at the top of the screen.

     {{<figure src="/images/netq/events-card-l4-42.png" width="700" alt="Events dashboard with networkwide error and info events.">}}

+  If you are receiving too many event notifications, you can acknowledge events or create rules to suppress events from the dashboard.
+Refer to {{<link title="Config-System-Event-Notif#suppress-events" text="for information about event suppression.">}}

 {{</tab>}}